reporting pixel for marketing campaign

 • On testing day, you are required to bring a valid ID (i.e. RU ID, driver’s license, passport) with a current photograph.

-• Use of electronic devices of any kind are prohibited including during examination breaks.
-Devices include but are not limited to, cell phones, digital or smart watches, fitness bands, and any other device with recording, internet, or communication capabilities.
+• Use of electronic devices of any kind are prohibited, including during examination breaks.
+Devices include but are not limited to cell phones, digital or smart watches, fitness bands, and any other device with recording, internet, or communication capabilities.
 All devices must be powered off and stored outside of the testing environment.
 If a student is found with any unapproved items after testing begins, the testing session will be terminated immediately.
-Additionally, you will be asked to show your exam environment by using your device’s camera to scan the room in which you are testing.

 • Personal items of any kind, including but not limited to purses, computer bags, backpacks, and duffle bags are prohibited in testing spaces.
 All items must be stored outside of the testing environment.